sportshead/adventofcode/README.md

 # adventofcode

 Scripts and solutions for [Advent of Code](https://adventofcode.com/).
+You can find my results in the commit messages of each day, with additional adjusted times to account for when I started (timezones are mean).

 ## usage